grandstaish/paperparcel/README.md

 *Note: this section is only relevant if you are using PaperParcel without the assitance of AutoValue or Kotlin's data classes.*

 PaperParcel 2.0 uses no reflection at all.
-Because of that, all of the fields that PaperParcel is going to process need to follow a few loose conventions in order for PaperParcel to know how to read your fields, and how to fully re-instantiate your models at creation time.
+Because of that, all of the fields that PaperParcel is going to process need to follow a few loose conventions in order for PaperParcel to know how to read your fields and re-instantiate your models.
 Any failure to follow these conventions will result in a compile time error with a clear message informing you of what is wrong.

 #### Reading Fields

 The easiest way for PaperParcel to read a field is for it to be non-private.
 Because the generated code lies in the same package as the model itself, `default`, `protected`, or `public` fields can be read directly.

-However private fields are common practice, and need to be supported.
+However private fields are common practice and need to be supported.
 Therefore, if a field is private, PaperParcel will look for an accessor method (AKA a getter method) for that field.
 PaperParcel relies on the following conventions to find accessor methods:

 **1)** The method needs to return an assignable type to the field's type